Ian Smith (New Zealand cricketer): International career

-Ian Smith first was first selected to play for New Zealand in 1980 on their Australian tour after having played for the Young New Zealand team.
+Ian Smith was first selected to play for New Zealand in 1980 on their Australian tour after having played for the Young New Zealand team.
 His first game for New Zealand was against a Victorian Country XI.
 He was not included in the test eleven for the first test in Brisbane at the 'Gabba but when Warren Lees failed a fitness test on the first morning, Smith was elevated into the test team.

-Smith has one of the highest ever strike rates as a batsman for One Day Internationals – 99 runs per 100 balls faced.
+By the end of his playing career, Smith had the second highest strike rate as a batsman who'd played at least 20 innings' for One Day Internationals – 99 runs per 100 balls faced, coming just behind Lance Cairns.
 He also holds the record for the highest score in Tests for a batsman coming in at number nine, which is 173 off 136 balls, scored against India at Eden Park in 1990.
 During the innings, he became joint holder of the record for most runs scored off a six-ball Test over, striking 24 runs off Atul Wassan.

 After cricket

 After Smith retired from cricket, he worked in the banking industry before moving into broadcasting.
 He worked as a radio announcer on Radio Live SPORT as a breakfast host and was a commentator for Sky Sport (in New Zealand, commentating on both rugby union and cricket).
-As a cricket commentator he has also worked on television commentary at numerous ICC tournaments including the World Twenty20 and Cricket World Cup calling the crucial final ball as England tied with New Zealand in the final at Lords.
+As a cricket commentator, he has also worked on television commentary at numerous ICC tournaments including the World Twenty20 and Cricket World Cup calling the crucial final ball as England tied with New Zealand in the final at Lords.
 Smith's description of England winning the World Cup “by the barest of margins, the barest of all margins” has become iconic in English cricket.
 He has also appeared as a guest commentator on Sky Sports and Test Match Special in the UK during New Zealand tours of England.

 He's also used for some of the Australian cricket coverage for Nine Network and now Fox Sports but doesn't appear on Spark Sport's coverage for home matches.

 Smith took an active role in presenting the Rugby World Cup on Sky in New Zealand in 2011.

 In April 2020, Smith won New Zealand Cricket's most prestigious award, the Bert Sutcliffe Medal for Outstanding Contribution to Cricket.